gleicher/gleicher.github.io/content/pages/Advice/undergrad-research/index.md

 Therefore, with a project, there is usually something you are already able to do that we build on.

 Also, I probably do not have enough time myself to adequately mentor and supervise you.
-Therefore, if we work together, I will have some other person involved to help me mentor you.
+Therefore, if we work together, I will have some other person (a graduate student or post-doc) involved to help me mentor you.

 ### Undergrad Research in Other Fields